willdurand-edu/security-slides/src/06_oauth.md

 ### 3. Create a Signature Base String

-Combine the HTTP method name (GET or POST), the HTTP URL address called by the Consumer (except for parameters), and the normalized parameter by using `&`.
+Combine the HTTP method name (GET or POST), the HTTP URL address called by the Consumer (except for parameters), and the normalized parameters by using `&`.
 The combination becomes:

     !text
-    [GET|POST] + & + [URL string except for parameters] +
-        & + [Normalized Parameter]"
+    [GET|POST] + & + [URL string without params] + & + [Normalized Parameters]"

 ### 4. Generating a Key

 **Encrypt the string** generated at stage 3 **using the Consumer Secret Key**.

-This Consumer Secret Key is obtained when the Consumer has registered in Service Provider.
+This Consumer Secret Key is obtained when the Consumer has registered with the Service Provider.
 Using the encryption method, such as `HMAC-SHA1`, generates the final `oauth_signature`.

 ---